mdnu838/OpenMux/CONTRIBUTING.md

 ## 🙏 Thank You!

-Thank you for contributing to OpenCascade!
+Thank you for contributing to OpenMux!
 Your efforts help make this project better for everyone.